Chocolate Mousse Pie (6-inch)

 What?
 Yes, chocolate and water!
 I did not believe it either, but it works and you’ll have an amazing and fast result.

-How to Make Dairy & Egg-Free Chocolate Mousse Pie
+How to Make Chocolate Mousse Pie

 Step 1 – Make the pecan-date crust by pulsing both in a food processor until it reaches a coarse consistency that will form a ball.
 If it does not stick together, pulse a few more times.